For Sophomores Only: The Chappell Lougee Scholarship

 We suggest reading through sample grant proposals on the VPUE Undergraduate Research site to help you get started.
 In addition to past Chappell Lougee grant proposals, the site also features past Major Grant proposals.
 Both the Chappell Lougee and the Major Grant have similar applications, and so you may find it useful to look at past Major Grant proposals in the arts, humanities, and social sciences.

 - Expect a due date around December 1.
 Updated deadlines for each academic year will be posted at this link, usually by September.

-- Read through the Go Apply page for more detailed information on the application materials you will need to assemble.
+- Read through the Prepare Your Application page for more detailed information on the application materials you will need to assemble.
 We encourage you to get moving on the application as soon as you return to school in the fall.

 - Visit the Grant Application Portal linked below to begin your application.
 You can save and revise your responses up until the grant deadline, so we encourage you to start early!

 - Applications go through the VPUE Grant Review process, which your Academic Advisor can help you navigate.